syrop/syrop.github.io/_posts/2018-12-26-permissions-rxjava-and-lifecycle.markdown

 {% endhighlight %}

-It is then retrieved by this global function:
+It is then retrieved by this global property:

 {% highlight kotlin %}